hadetan/expense-tracking/README.md

 ## CI/CD Pipeline

-This project uses GitHub Actions for continuous integration and deployment:
+This project uses GitHub Actions for continuous integration and deployments:

 - ✅ **Automated Linting**: ESLint for frontend, TypeScript checking for backend
 - ✅ **Automated Testing**: Jest tests run on every commit and pull request